Jessie L. Weston on Parsifal : continued

 calculated to emphasise at once her unearthly nature and her close connection with the spiritual significance of the drama.

-slumbering tool -- Herodias, Gundryggia -- point clearly to the mythical element in her character.
+he names by which Klingsor invokes his slumbering tool -- Herodias, Gundryggia -- point clearly to the mythical element in her character.
 Both names are known in

 Germany as appellations of the Wild Huntress: Gundryggia or Gundr is also the name of one of the Valkyrie, otherwise there

 appears to be no special legend attached to the character; but with Herodias this is not the case.
 There is a weird story which

 relates how the enmity of Herod's queen towards John the Baptist was really caused by the saint's rejection of

 her proffered love.
 When after death she would have covered the severed head with tears and kisses, it recoiled, and from the dead lips issued a blast of wind so

 powerful that Herodias was carried away by it, and like Dante's sinful lovers sweeps for ever onward before its resistless force.

 This curious legend appears to owe its origin to a misunderstanding of Hrödes, one of the many names of Wotan, who, in his elementary

 god represented as pursuing his flying bride; and vice- versa the deserted goddess seeking her lost husband.
 This chase being closely associated with St. John's

 (Midsummer) Day, the remembrance of the saint, coupled with the misunderstanding of the name, probably contributed to the evolution of this quaint legend (author's

 footnote: cf. Simrock, Deutsche Mythologie, 'Herodias').

 he effect of the introduction of this mythical element, so far as the drama is concerned, is to heighten the

 interest of the struggle between Kundry and Parsifal, which becomes not merely the struggle between

 evil and good, but specifically the struggle between evil and good as represented by paganism and Christianity.
 Heathen and Christian

 myth are here brought into sharp opposition, the powers of the elements, the earliest object of worship, with the fully developed and mystical Christianity symbolised by the Grail.

 Right: Sir Galahad, by G.F.
 Watts (1817-1904).

 mythology will be well aware that there is a common origin for the two legends, and the 'Ewige Jude' and the 'Ewige Jäger' are, to say

-in Galahad than in Parzival, it cannot be denied that he has treated the episode with a force and genius which raise it immeasurably above the level of any
+Perceval legend, if we must look for the poet's type of his hero rather in Galahad than in Parzival, it cannot be denied that he has treated the episode with a force and genius which raise it immeasurably above the level of any

 of the trials besetting the hero of the later Grail legends, and this gain in interest is undoubtedly due to the greater prominence given

 to the character of Kundry.
 The conception of this wonderful Second Act may throughout be considered as the work of Wagner's genius;

 there are certainly hints and suggestions in Wolfram's poem which doubtless gave to Wagner the impulse of casting his drama in the

 particular form he chose, but they are but hints, and only a great dramatic genius could have made such use of them.

 the enamoured knight fetch her steed from a garden where it is tied beneath a tree, but to take no heed of any warning addressed to him by those within: